Convergence to Utility Maximization and the Indifference Hypothesis: The Role of Cognitive Ability

-Table \ref{tab:um_determinants} shows marginal effect estimates of probit models in which the dependent variable equals 1 if the individual made choices in a round, i.e., across 15 choices, that are consistent utility maximizing (columns (1) and (2)) or with expected utility maximizing (columns (3) and (4)).
-The estimates reveal that---consistent with Table \ref{tab:first_last_15}---the number of utility maximizers and expected utility maximizers increases significantly from round to round.
-More cognitively able individuals are more likely to be utility- or expected-utility maximizers.
+Estimates from probit models, reported in Table \ref{tab:um_determinants}, confirm the result that more cognitively able individuals are more likely to be utility- or expected-utility maximizers in every round.
 In particular, the verbal-reasoning scores are significant.
-Furthermore, men tend to be more likely to make choices consistent with utility maximization.
-Relative to humanities students (base category in the probit models), those studying economics and business, computer science, mathematics, psychology, or law are more likely to be utility maximizers of any kind.
-These results are robust to restricting the sample to subjects who never deferred a choice at any menu (columns (2) and (4)).
+The regression results also reveal that relative to humanities students (base category in the probit models), those studying economics and business, computer science, mathematics, psychology, or law are more likely to be utility maximizers of any kind (see Table \ref{tab:um_determinants_all_controls} in Online Appendix \ref{a2} for the full set of coefficient estimates).
+All of these results are robust to restricting the sample to subjects who never deferred a choice at any menu [columns (2) and (4)], and also to not controlling for level of study and field of study (see Table \ref{tab:um_determinants_basic_controls} in Online Appendix \ref{a2}).
+Males tend to be more likely to make choices consistent with utility maximization than females, corroborating the evidence from the raw data that shows that males have slightly lower HM scores than females in each round (1.24 vs 1.55; 1.02 vs 1.3; 0.89 vs 1.23; 0.73 vs 1.12; 0.63 vs 1)\footnote{All round-per-round differences except the first one are significant at the 5\% level.} and overall (1.74 vs 2.13; $p=0.079$).
+In addition, a higher proportion of males were ordinal or expected-utility maximizers (30\% vs 24\% and 20\% vs 16\%), but insignificantly so ($p=0.286$ and $p=0.356$, respectively).